-Throughout Ancient Greece, houses came in two forms: the northern and southern style.
+Throughout Ancient Greece, houses came in two forms: the northern and southern styles.
 These two types of Ancient Greek Homes varied by material, structure, location, and culture.
 Ancient Greek cities were protected by stone walls.
 Inside them, most of the land was occupied by private homes.

 The Greeks had a very limited amount of furniture in their houses.
 The rooms were relatively bare by today’s standards.
 The Greeks used practicality to furnish their houses and they also borrowed some Egyptian techniques to build the furniture.

+Their homes would consist of various stools and chairs and unlike our spring mattresses today, their beds would be very basic.
 Their home furnishings consisted of countless stools and chairs, some of which borrowed the folding X-frame from the Egyptians; a bed was made out of a thick board on four legs with a blanket, or by weaving string across of wooden frame, and chests were used in place of cupboards.

 Mattresses were made of sacks filled with leaves, which was actually comfortable to the people at the time.
 Wooden chairs, couches, and stools were typical.
 The Greeks stored things in wooden chests or hung them from wooden pegs on the walls.

 A rich home would also have a dresser to display expensive cups.
 People reclined on couches (which could also act as beds).
 The coaches were simply wooden frames with rope webbing and mats or rugs lay on top.

 The poor lived in single-storied houses made of clay or mud which were often damaged due to natural factors and needed constant repairs.
 The roofs were made of straw with windows being small and placed at a height with no covers.

 The homes were crammed with close to ten people living in two and at most three rooms in which there were no kitchens and the food was cooked outside on campfires.